kindbeing/apple/docs/checklist.md

-# The Holy Job Checklist ✅
+# The Job Checklist ✅

 **Mission**: Build MicroApple - A Spring-based demo that shows Apple "I Speak Your Language"